Regularity of roots of polynomials: Absolute continuity of roots

 \end{lem}

 \begin{proof} For each $j$ we have

 and so $\mu_j$ is of bounded variation.
 Moreover, for any subset $E \subset I$

 and hence $\mu_j$ has the Luzin \thetag{N} property.
-We may conclude that each $\mu_j$ is absolutely continuous on $I$ and hence the derivative $\mu_j'$ of $\mu_j$ exists almost everywhere on $I$ and coincides with the distributional derivative of $\mu_j$ in $I$.
+We may conclude that each $\mu_j$ is absolutely continuous on $I$ and hence the derivative $\mu_j'$ of $\mu_j$ exists almost everywhere in $I$ and coincides with the distributional derivative of $\mu_j$ in $I$.

 At points $t$, where each $\mu_j$ and each $\la_i$ is differentiable, the sets $\{\mu_j'(t)\}$ and $\{\la_i'(t)\}$ coincide together with the multiplicities of its elements.
 These points form a subset of $I$ of full measure and therefore $\mu_j' \in L^q(I)$ and satisfies \eqref{eq2}. \end{proof}